zarakarayan/practice-repository/README.md

 # practice-repository
-This is Git hub repositoryt?,vb;lkgj
+This is Git hub repository

 Zara Thank you for creating me